uditdesai/uditdesai/README.md

-Developer and designer specializing in user experience and the web.
-I'm currently studying computer engineering at the University of Toronto and working on select technology projects for clients.
+Design-oriented developer specializing in user experience and web development.
+I'm currently studying computer engineering at the University of Toronto and completing an internship at Sanctuary Computer, a development studio in NYC.
+On the side, I also work on select freelance technology projects with friends :)

 In the past, I've worked at small to large non-profits and companies.
-Most recently, I interned at Shopify and help built the subscriptions experience and functionality for online stores.
+Last year, I interned at Shopify and help built the subscriptions experience and functionality for online stores.

-I'm interested in fashion, health and fitness, design, and reading.
+I'm interested in fashion, health and fitness, design, reading, and recently making juice.